Alpine walking from a traditional spa village

 Due to the ongoing COVID-19 pandemic, we may unfortunately need to withdraw a tour that is currently confirmed to operate and we therefore reserve the right to cancel your booking.
 We would always do our utmost to give you plenty of notice should we have to do this.
 Selected elements of this tour, including local attractions and restaurants, may change at late notice.
 Please ensure you have valid insurance cover before you travel.

-On arrival in Munich or Salzburg airport, we travel by road to Hotel Carinthia, Bad Hofgastein, for 7 nights.
+On arrival in Munich or Salzburg airport, we travel by private coach to Hotel Carinthia in Bad Hofgastein.

 Transfer Time = 3 hours 30 minutes Munich or 1 hour 30 minutes Salzburg